wso2-extensions/identity-outbound-auth-linkedIn/docs/is7/README.md

 This guide provides instructions on how to configure the LinkedIn authenticator and add LinkedIn login to your applications using WSO2 Identity Server, enabling users to log in with their LinkedIn accounts.

+> For WSO2 Identity Server versions prior to 7.0.0, please refer this [documentation](../README.md) for the configuration process applicable to those earlier releases.

 Follow the steps given below to set this up.

 ## Configure the LinkedIn Authenticator